If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Not suitable for sensitive skin

 A good power-packed toner, which promises to do more than an entire skincare routine.
-It would work good when you like your skincare routine to be the basic CTM- just add a mild moisturizer to this dynamo, and you should be good to go.
+It would work well when you like your skincare routine to be the basic CTM- just add a mild moisturizer to this dynamo, and you should be good to go.
 Not to be applied on irritated skin, though.

 How we chose these products